matthias-jaeger-net/ImageNumberizer/README.md

 # ImageNumberizer
 Converts given images to an ASCII art like graph using the brightness values of the given input

+# How to use?
+Download or clone this repository, head over to http://processing.org/ and download the latest IDE version.
+Within the   `sketch/data` folder you can replace the image with your own.

 # Test Image 1
 ![Johann von Neumann](imgNumberizer/portrait.jpg)